-Lynchburg College has received a grant award from the Jessie Ball duPont Fund in the amount of $95,000 over two years to support the establishment of an off-site program in St. Lucia in the Eastern Caribbean.
+University of Lynchburg has received a grant award from the Jessie Ball duPont Fund in the amount of $95,000 over two years to support the establishment of an off-site program in St. Lucia in the Eastern Caribbean.
 Check out coverage in The News & Advance.

 After 10 years of providing educational programs in St. Lucia, LC will open a branch campus on the island in early 2014 near the capital city of Castries.
-For accreditation purposes by the Southern Association of Colleges and Schools, the branch campus will be termed an “off-site program” of Lynchburg College.
+For accreditation purposes by the Southern Association of Colleges and Schools, the branch campus will be termed an “off-site program” of University of Lynchburg.

 Program offerings will be designed to respond to educational needs in St. Lucia as well as other countries within the Eastern Caribbean.
-Instructional format will be primarily face-to-face with support through Lynchburg College’s Internet resources.
+Instructional format will be primarily face-to-face with support through University of Lynchburg’s Internet resources.

 The Jessie Ball duPont grant funds will support personnel, computer equipment, classroom/office furnishings, and marketing and recruitment within St. Lucia and other nearby nations associated with the U.S. Embassy in Barbados and Eastern Caribbean.